-The Young Adult Internship Program (YAIP) serves 17- to 24-year-olds who are not currently enrolled in school or working.
+The Young Adult Internship Program (YAIP), based at 301 Henry Street, serves 17- to 24-year-olds who are not currently enrolled in school or working.
 The program begins with a three-week job readiness training held Monday through Friday from 9 a.m. to 2:30 p.m.
 This training is followed by an 11-week internship experience at worksites in a variety of professional fields, during which participants can earn up to $2,500, and then at least nine months of follow-up services.

 The YAIP provides young adults with opportunities to develop work skills that will help them transition to productive careers.
 It also connects youth to educational/social services, case management/counseling, job placement and/or enrollment in GED classes, college or advanced training.

-Serious applicants should contact Program Coordinator Joseph Alston at 212.254.3100 x258 or email@example.com for further information and application paperwork.
+Serious applicants should contact Joseph Alston at 212.254.3100 or firstname.lastname@example.org for further information and application paperwork.

-Project RISE works with young people between the ages of 18 and 24 who have not been engaged in work or education for six months and are in need of GED services.
-The program serves two cohorts of young people annually.
+Project RISE, based at 367 Madison Street, works with young people between the ages of 18 and 24 who have not been engaged in work or education for at least six months and are in need of both GED and employment services.

-Once enrolled, young people begin with a five-week orientation that includes a strong work-readiness curriculum and daily GED classes.
-If participants satisfy requirements, they are awarded an 18-week paid internship, offered with continued participation in GED classes.
-Participants are paid minimum wage and also receive cash incentives for excellent GED class attendance and achieving other milestones.
+The program begins with a four-week orientation that includes a strong job-readiness curriculum and daily GED classes held Monday through Friday from 9:30 a.m. to 4:30 p.m.
+Once participants satisfy requirements, they are awarded an 18-week paid internship at worksites in a variety of industries, where they can earn up to $1,950 plus cash incentives for excellent class attendance and other achievement milestones.

-Project RISE is currently recruiting participants for a cohort that will start in February 2013.
-To receive more information about Project RISE or to apply, contact Program Coordinator Erica Pollock at 212.473.1474 or firstname.lastname@example.org.
+To receive more information about Project RISE or to apply, contact Program Coordinator Erica Pollock at 212.473.1474 x29 or email@example.com.

 Workforce Development Center

 Henry Street’s Workforce Development Center can help out-of-school youth ages 18 to 24 find and keep a job.
 The program provides the tools and resources needed to begin and complete a successful job search.
 Staff helps participants improve skills and confidence to increase employment opportunities.
 And even after a job is secured, the staff continues to work with participants, offering alumni activities and help with career advancement.
-For more information, contact Yesenia Vargas at 212.478.5400 x203 or email@example.com.
+For more information, contact Wil Childs at 212.478.5400 x231 or firstname.lastname@example.org.